WPP-Public/akqa-nz-beam/README.md

 		"live": {
 			"user": "ec2-user",
 			"host": "i-0abc123def456",
+			"identityFile": "~/.ssh/id_ed25519",
 			"webroot": "/var/www/html",
 			"ssm": true
 		}
 	}
 }
 ```

+Because the `host` is an instance ID rather than a hostname, `Host` blocks in
+`~/.ssh/config` no longer match, so SSH cannot pick up the login user or key
+from there.
+Set them in `beam.json` instead:

+-   `user` is **required** with `ssm`.
+Without it SSH falls back to your local
+    username and the connection fails with `Permission denied (publickey)`.
+-   `identityFile` should point at the key the instance accepts.
+Beam passes it
+    as `ssh -i` along with `IdentitiesOnly=yes`, so agent keys aren't offered
+    ahead of it.

 Optional `region` and `profile` can be set when Beam should call the AWS CLI
 with explicit credentials context: